-Swapping a five speed transmission into an early Mustang, Falcon, Cougar, or almost any early Ford could not be any easier these days.
-Many of the five speed transmissions found in late model Mustangs can be installed with little modification.
+Swapping a five-speed transmission into an early Mustang, Falcon, Cougar, or almost any early Ford could not be any easier these days.

 1965 – 66 Mustang

-Check out the November 2011 issue of Mustang Monthly for a full installation tutorial of a T5 into a ’67 GT350 Clone.
+Just click on the image to check out the November 2011 issue of Mustang Monthly for a full installation tutorial of a T5 into a ’67 GT350 clone

 1967 – 73 Mustangs

 1967 – 1973 Mustangs have all the same options as the 1965-66 Mustangs.
-In addition to the T5, the TREMEC TKO-500 and TKO-600 transmissions are available as they will fit within the larger tunnels.
+In addition to the T5, the TREMEC TKX transmissions are available for higher horsepower applications.

-These transmissions are larger and heavier than a T-5 or four speed and require more transmission tunnel room found in these larger cars.
-The TREMEC 3550 and TKO500 have the same bolt pattern as 3 or 4 speeds but have the same longer 10 spline input shaft as the T-5.
-The reason the input shaft is longer is to provide additional clearance needed for the cable operated bellhousings used in Fox body Mustangs.
+These transmissions are larger and heavier than a T5 or four-speed and require more transmission tunnel room found in these larger cars.
+The TREMEC 3550 and TKO500 have the same bolt pattern as 3 or 4 speeds but have the same longer 10 spline input shaft as the T5.
+The reason the input shaft is longer is to provide the additional clearance needed for the cable-operated bellhousings used in Fox-body Mustangs.
 The 10 spline input shaft may be an advantage if you are trying to preserve a clutch used with the 4 speed.
 However, if the clutch is not a concern then the TKO600 is the best choice for high horsepower or big block cars.

-For Mustangs making more than 450hp, the TREMEC TKO and TKO600 is the next step up with a 26 spline input shaft and a 31 spline output shaft.
+For Mustangs making more than 450hp, the TREMEC TKX is the next step up with a 26 spline input shaft and a 31 spline output shaft.
 The overall layout is the same and again with a shortened input shaft, the TKO can be bolted to any small or big block early bellhousing.

 Want to see the possibilities?